kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

 ## Features

   This blueprint and script can set and clear effects as well as configure the LED or LED strip on Inovelli dimmers, switches, and fan / light combo dimmers from the "Black", "Red 500", "Red 800", and "Blue" series.
-Devices of different types can be called simultaneously. **It will accept entities, the device ID, groups, labels, floors,** `floor: 'all'`, **areas, or** `area: 'all'` **and find all Inovelli devices in the house.** This blueprint and script can set everything at once—even if the devices are different series, different sources (e.g. 2 areas, and 3 entities), and different integrations (Z-Wave JS and Zigbee2MQTT, or ZWave JS and ZHA) all at once.
+Devices of different types can be called simultaneously. **It will accept entities, the device ID, groups, labels, , device type (e.g.** `fan` **), floors,** `floor: 'all'`, **areas, or** `area: 'all'` **and find all Inovelli devices in the house.** This blueprint and script can set everything at once—even if the devices are different series, different sources (e.g. 2 areas, and 3 entities), and different integrations (Z-Wave JS and Zigbee2MQTT, or ZWave JS and ZHA) all at once.

   The  LED indicator can be set alongside an effect in a single call so that an indicator color change doesn't clear the effect (this does restart the duration timer in some versions of Inovelli's firmware, however).
 For example, setting "chase" for 1 second with a red indicator LED is a nice notification that something changed without being overly obnoxious and distracting (like setting "fast blink" with an infinite duration).
 The effect wears off after one second, but the indicator stays red afterwards.